FantasticMrFox1/Hacking-Ciphers/README.md

 * dictionary.txt - Needed again by makeWordPatterns.py
 * textfile.txt/enc.textfile.txt/hacked.enc.textfile.txt - See how well our program did by comparing hacked.enc.textfile.txt and the original textfile.txt

+# Vigenere Cipher
+#### Another variation of the Caesar Cipher.
+The key consists of multiple shifts.
+The key is often a word, where each letter of the word is a subkey.
+A = 0, Z = 25, and everything in between.
+##### Files:
+* vigenere.py - The main program: en/decrypts a string/file with a key of user's choice.
+* vigenereTest.py - Tests the main program to ensure algorithms is working correctly.